 Cass has extensive experience managing projects of all sizes from technology implementations, disaster recovery, construction, business case studies, and engineering.

 Susan Templeton is a training and organizational development consultant with Professional & Organizational Development (POD).
-Her work at the University of Washington involves teaching, training, and counseling staff, and coaching and consulting with managers on topics related to leadership development, team-building, workforce planning, and career development.
-She has more than 20 years’ experience as a career counselor, trainer, facilitator, and program developer and serves as one of the instructors for the UW’s Strategic Leadership Program.
+With more than fifteen years’ experience as a career counselor, trainer, facilitator, and program developer, she joined POD in 2007 to develop and provide career and employee development services and resources for UW staff and managers.
+She offers individual career counseling for staff, teaches quarterly courses on career and employee development topics, serves as one of the instructors for the UW’s Strategic Leadership Program, and coaches and consults with managers on leadership and team development.
+Her approach focuses on understanding your own and others’ strengths and styles and combining and flexing them for greater effectiveness and satisfaction in the workplace.
 She is certified as a Dependable Strengths facilitator and qualified to administer and interpret the Myers-Briggs Type Indicator (MBTI), Steps I and II.
 Susan earned a master’s degree in education from Harvard University with a focus on cross-cultural human development.
 In addition, she has a bachelor’s degree from the University of Chicago.
-Her non-work activities include gardening and collecting antique radios from the 1920s and 1930s with her husband.
+Her non-work activities include gardening, listening to music, and collecting antique radios from the 1920s and 1930s with her husband.

 View a detailed consultant profile on Susan Templeton.

 Janet Tomita is a senior compensation consultant in the UW Human Resources Office of Compensation.
 She is a certified compensation professional (CCP) through WorldatWork (formerly American Compensation Association) and has over 25 years of experience working in compensation at state, city and regional agencies, a private utility company, a wireless communication company, and with a global consulting firm.
 She received her bachelor’s degree in Art from the University of Washington.